pyinat/naturtag/README.md

 ![Screenshot](assets/screenshots/taxon-search.png)

-See [GUI documentation](https://naturtag.readthedocs.io/en/latest/gui.html) for more details.
+See [Application Guide](https://naturtag.readthedocs.io/en/latest/gui.html) for more details.

 ### CLI
 Naturtag also includes a command-line interface.
 It takes an observation or species, plus some image